1995–96 Boston Celtics season

-The 1995–96 NBA season was the 50th season for the Boston Celtics in the National Basketball Association.
-A new era began for the Celtics as they moved into their current home, a state of the art new arena then known as the Fleet Center (now TD Garden).
-In addition, this also ended their practice of playing occasional home games in Hartford's Civic Center.
+The 1995–96 Boston Celtics season was the 50th season for the Boston Celtics in the National Basketball Association.
+A new era began for the Celtics as they moved into their current home, a state of the art new arena then known as the "Fleet Center" (now TD Garden).
+In addition, this also ended their practice of playing occasional home games at the Hartford Civic Center in Hartford, Connecticut.

+The Celtics had the fourteenth overall pick in the 1995 NBA draft, and selected small forward Eric Williams out of Providence College.
 There was much speculation during the previous off-season over who would coach the team after the firing of Chris Ford, with candidates that included former Celtics coaches Dave Cowens and K. C. Jones, and even former Celtic player Paul Silas.
 Ultimately, General Manager M. L. Carr decided to hire himself as the team's new head coach.
-The Celtics also signed free agent and former Boston College star Dana Barros, who won the Most Improved Player award the previous season with the Philadelphia 76ers.
+The Celtics also signed free agent and former Boston College guard Dana Barros, who won the NBA Most Improved Player of the Year award the previous season with the Philadelphia 76ers.

-The Celtics started their season losing their first game at the Fleet Center, 101–100 to the Milwaukee Bucks on November 3, 1995.
-Near the end of the month, the team traded Sherman Douglas to the Bucks in exchange for Todd Day and Alton Lister, as they played around .500 with a 12–12 start.
-However, the magic was clearly gone for the Celtics as they lost 15 of their next 18 games, holding a 17–30 record at the All-Star break, finishing fifth in the Atlantic Division with a 33–49 record, and failing to qualify for the playoffs.
+The Celtics started the regular season losing their first game at the Fleet Center, 101–100 to the Milwaukee Bucks on November 3, 1995.
+Near the end of the month, the team traded Sherman Douglas to the Bucks in exchange for Todd Day and Alton Lister, as they played around .500 basketball with a 12–12 start.
+However, the magic was clearly gone for the Celtics as they lost 15 of their next 18 games, holding a 17–30 record at the All-Star break, finishing in fifth place in the Atlantic Division with a 33–49 record, and failing to qualify for the NBA playoffs.